Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 Kinsta Support

-Kinsta offer 24/7 live chat support on all plans.
-They don’t offer phone support on any plans — only live chat.
-This is an intentional choice — you can read their reasoning here.
+Kinsta offers 24/7 live chat support on all plans, but it doesn’t offer phone support on any of its plans.
+This is an intentional choice — you can read the reasoning here.

-You may agree or disagree with their reasons.
-Personally, I prefer live chat support anyway (for many of the reasons they mention), but, if you’re the kind of person who likes to get someone on the phone, this may be a negative to you.
+You may agree or disagree with the reasons, but, personally, I prefer live chat support anyway (for many of the reasons mentioned).
+If you’re the kind of person who likes to get someone on the phone, though, this may be a negative to you.

-1. You can access it anywhere in your dashboard.
-Additionally, you can move around to different pages in your dashboard without losing your chat (or having to keep track of a separate window).
+1. You can access it anywhere in your dashboard, and you can move around to different pages in your dashboard without losing your chat (or having to keep track of a separate window).

 2. It automatically stores your chat history, so you can easily pull up previous conversations.